whoitelogo

 Targeted attack campaigns

-Active attack campaigns are difficult to detect from singular attacks.
+Active attack campaigns are difficult to detect compared to individual attacks.

-Analyze, troubleshoot, auto-scale and control every app, service and F5 device (virtual and physical) in any environment—all from a centralized, role-specific single pane of glass.
+Analyze, debug, automatically adapt, and control every F5 application, service, and device (virtual and physical) in any environment – all from a single centralized, role-specific pane of glass.